probmods/chapters/generative-models.md

 It is possible to have a ''stochastic recursion'' that randomly decides whether to stop.
 Importantly, such recursion must be constructed to halt eventually (with probability 1).
 For example, an important probability distribution is the ''geometric distribution''.
-The geometric distribution is a distribution over the non-negative integers that represents the probability of flipping a coin <math>N</math> times and getting exactly 1 head.
+The geometric distribution is a distribution over the non-negative integers that represents the probability of flipping a coin $N$ times and getting exactly 1 head.
 This distribution can be written in Church with the following simple recursion.

 ~~~~
 (define (geometric p)